Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 \subsection{MagNet}

 To generate match outcome probability estimates, we use the spectral graph convolutional network (GCN) MagNet by \cite{zhang2021magnet}.\footnote{MagNet is accessible via the PyTorch Geometric Signed Directed library~\citep{he2024pytorch}.} We frame the problem as directional edge prediction, where for a scheduled match between players $u$ and $v$, MagNet estimates the edge direction (translating to set-win probability).
-We select MagNet specifically for its use of the magnetic Laplacian—a complex Hermitian matrix that enables learning from intransitive relationships rather than imposing transitive hierarchies.
+We select MagNet specifically for its use of the magnetic Laplacian, a complex Hermitian matrix that enables learning from intransitive relationships rather than imposing transitive hierarchies.
 The magnetic Laplacian encodes undirected geometric structure (existence of head-to-head matches) in the magnitude of its entries and directional information (who dominated) in their phase.

 MagNet uses a parameter $q \in [0, 0.25]$ that controls the extent to which directional information is incorporated.
 When $q=0$, the model disregards which player has historically dominated the head-to-head matchups, whereas at $q=0.25$, this dominance information is maximally integrated.
-We use a fixed $q$ of 0.25 to maximise the strength of directional information.
+We optimise $q$; the search selects $q=0.238$, near its maximum, where directional information is most strongly incorporated.

-The model is trained to predict set outcomes by minimising cross-entropy loss with label smoothing, using the Adam optimiser.
-Key hyperparameters include a learning rate of 0.003, weight decay of $10^{-4}$, and dropout regularisation at 0.3.
-The label smoothing parameter (0.19) is optimised (described in Section~\ref{subsec:paramopt}).
+The model is trained to predict set outcomes by minimising cross-entropy loss with the Adam optimiser.
+The learning rate ($1.8\times10^{-3}$) is tuned jointly with the graph and architecture hyperparameters (Section~\ref{subsec:paramopt}), while weight decay ($10^{-5}$) and dropout ($0.3$) are fixed at standard defaults.
 Complete mathematical details are provided in \ref{app:magnet}.

 In our dataset, there are both best-of-5 matches (played at men's Grand Slams) and best-of-3 matches (all women's matches and non-Grand Slam men's matches).
 In a best-of-3 match, there is a greater chance for the lower-ranked player to win as there are fewer opportunities for the stronger player to assert their dominance.
 Therefore, when producing probability estimates for the out-of-sample test set, we calculate match outcome probabilities for a best-of-3 sets match $\hat{P}_3$ and a best-of-5 sets match $\hat{P}_5$ under the assumption of independent and identically distributed sets: